 You can set up HART devices and FOUNDATION Fieldbus devices.
 The product offers a rich database and you probably have all the device descriptions already loaded.
 If you chose the Plus version, you can power up the field device using a single cable.
 Sort of.
 You need a strange combination to power an FF field device, but hey.

 Take a look at the pic below and tell me you won’t lose those red bits.
 I’m 100 percent sure you will.

 The HART and FF diagnostics are the strongest points here.
 Having diagnostics in your handheld helps tremendously.
 You can check the FF segment with it, and the level of information it gives helps a lot to diagnose problems.

 The AMS Trex communicator also offers wireless, Bluetooth, and USB connections to transfer data.
 Great to have the flexibility of more than one type of communication.

 The Trex™ is an excellent tool, but it’s not as innovative as they want us to think.
 The market has a bunch of devices like it.
 Nonetheless, as a HART and FF handheld, it’s still a nice tool.

 If you have an FF network, the Trex™ can make segment diagnosis in the field easy.
 I like the single-cable feature too.
 Usually we have to set up a FF device in the workshop, so this eliminates all that mess!

 Now, if you have only HART devices or a structure already set up in your workshop, then the Trex™ will feel more like a luxury choice.
 Simpler and cheaper handhelds on the market can set up and run diagnostics of HART devices and sometimes FF devices just as well.

 Overall, it’s an okay choice.
-Although I didn’t find a video about the single cable for FF devices, if you want to learn more about the Trex™ in general, watch this video:
+If you want to learn more about the Trex™, watch this video: